Your Path Forward

 • Training for everything from basic safety certifications like fall protection and first aid to operator training for telescopic booms, skid steers and forklifts

-• Up to six weeks of financial support and training
+• Up to eight weeks of financial support and training

 • One year of tuition paid for any employer-sponsored apprenticeship

-• Participants can work as many as three separate 90-day work experience placements
+• Participants can work as many as three separate 90-day work experience periods

 How it Works

-2. Expect a call from our staff within 5 to 7 business days to process your application and answer any questions you may have.
+2. Expect a call or email from our staff within 7 to 10 business days to process your application and answer any questions you may have.

 5. Within one week participants can pick up their tools and workwear.

-6. After the 90-day placement is complete, employers can offer participants a full-time position.
-Trade Pathways will pay for one year of tuition for any apprenticeships sponsored by our employers.
+6. After the 90-day work experience period is complete, if a participant's employment continues Trade Pathways will pay for one year of tuition for any apprenticeships sponsored by our employers.

-7. If there is no offer, trainees can receive financial assistance and construction skills and safety training for up to six weeks while we assist them in securing another placement.
-Participants are eligible for up to three work experience placements.
+7. If employment does not continue participants can receive financial assistance and construction skills and safety training for up to eight weeks while we assist them in finding an opportunity with a different employer.
+Participants are eligible for support with up to three employers.

 If you have further questions, reach out to us.